 How Do Paid, Owned, and Earned Media Work Together

-Now that there’s an understanding of how each media varies from other types, it’s important to see how to connect them for an effective marketing strategy.
+Now that you have a better understanding of how these media types differ, it’s important to know how to connect them for an effective marketing strategy.

 You have a special offer you want to post to social media.
-Instead of just announcing it organically, you pay for it to display as an ad on that platform.
+Instead of simply announcing it organically, you pay for it to display as an ad on a particular platform.
 The ad grabs the attention of a social media influencer and they share it on their account, which shows up in front of even more audiences.

 This is an ideal way to mix paid, owned, and earned media for great results.